Luis-Licea/luisliceatorres.com/content/posts/2024-12-08-blueprint-supplements-are-not-overpriced.md

 For the price breakdown, the price-per-pill is calculated.

-Note, the products with the cheapest price-per-pill we chosen.
+Note, the products with the cheapest price-per-pill were chosen.
 A note was written for products that had different dosages.

 ## Essential capsules | Price: \$49 | Price per pill: \$1.63